-Note that the first valid value at @dout appears while @rd_en is low, and that @empty goes low along with that.
-As I just mentioned, @empty means "@dout not valid" on an FWFT FIFO, and the waveform reflects that.
+Note that the first valid value at @dout appears while @rd_en is low, and that @empty changes to low at the same time as the valid value appears.
+As just mentioned, @empty means "@dout not valid" on an FWFT FIFO, and the waveform reflects that.

-Also note that the first @rd_en pulse didn't read a new value from the FIFO, but rather caused @empty to go high again, and the value of @dout became unknown again.
-In reality, @dout usually remains the same as @empty rises, but you can't rely on that.
+Also note that the first pulse of @rd_en didn't read a new value from the FIFO, but rather caused @empty to change to high again.
+Accordingly, the value of @dout became unknown at the same time.
+In reality, @dout usually doesn't change when @empty changes to high, but you can't rely on that.

-After this, the FIFO once again puts a value on @dout and pulls @empty low.
-The application reads three words, and then drives @rd_en low.
-All in all, the application logic consumed four words from the FIFO.
-It might have used the fifth word D4 as well.
-Even if it did so, it didn't allow the FIFO to go on to the next one (by keeping @rd_en low).
+After this, the FIFO once again puts a value on @dout and changes @empty to low.
+The application logic reads three words, and then changes @rd_en to low.
+All in all, the application logic consumed four or five words from the FIFO.

-On a different note, the following bare-bone code calculates the cumulative sum of everything that comes out of the FIFO:
+Now let's modify the Verilog example from the previous page.
+Once again, this code calculates the cumulative sum of everything that comes out of the FIFO:

 assign rd_en = !empty; // If @dout's value is valid, it's consumed.